 Tax evasion is the deliberate act of avoiding payment of taxes owed.
-The crime has a variety of manifestations, from providing knowingly false information on tax returns to illegally changing ownership of property to avoid payment of taxes.
+The crime has a variety of manifestations, from providing knowingly false information on tax returns to illegally changing ownership of the property to avoid payment of taxes.
 Businesses and individuals can be accused of tax evasion.

 A common method of tax evasion is deliberately trying to hide sources of income.
 For example, contract employees who are paid in cash might misstate their earnings on tax returns, or an employee who is paid in part through tips might not report all earned income.

-Along with under reporting income, tax evasion can include intentionally underpaying taxes, providing false information on income records, claiming fraudulent business expenses, or wrongly claiming dependents.
+Along with underreporting income, tax evasion can include intentionally underpaying taxes, providing false information on income records, claiming fraudulent business expenses, or wrongly claiming dependents.

 Failing to file a tax return for a year in which taxes are owed also is considered tax evasion.
 The penalty can include a fine of as much as $25,000 and a prison sentence as long as a year.
 In addition, a felony conviction can result in a prison sentence up to five years and a fine of as much as $100,000.

-Many white collar crimes fall under the umbrella of fraud, which typically involves deception for the purpose of monetary enrichment.
+Many white-collar crimes fall under the umbrella of fraud, which typically involves deception for the purpose of monetary enrichment.

-Securities fraud is a common type of fraud and can include insider trading, when an individual with “inside” information about an investment benefits by trading stocks or other assets based on the information.
+Securities fraud is a common type of fraud and can include insider trading when an individual with “inside” information about investment benefits by trading stocks or other assets based on the information.
 For example, if a CEO knows that negative news about the company is about to come out and quickly sells stock, a charge of insider trading could result.
 Securities fraud also can occur when company representatives make false or misleading statements to attract investments or to get more business.

 Other types of fraud include insurance fraud, mail and wire fraud, and mortgage fraud.
 Also, a Ponzi scheme to provide fraudulent information to investors and take their money is fraud.
 Both the state of Illinois and the federal government have laws that regulate various types of fraud, and penalties can include more than 10 years in prison and fines over $10,000 for federal convictions.

-Work with a Knowledgeable Defense Attorney
+Work with a Knowledgeable Defense Attorney in Chicago, IL

-If you’re charged with a white collar crime, you could be facing years in prison and hefty fines.
+If you’re charged with a white-collar crime, you could be facing years in prison and hefty fines.
 By working with an experienced Chicago criminal lawyer, you take a positive step toward minimizing any penalties.
-Call Attorney Michael J. Petro at 312-913-1111 if you’ve been accused of embezzlement, fraud, or other white collar crime.
+Call Attorney Michael J. Petro at 312-913-1111 if you’ve been accused of embezzlement, fraud, or other white-collar crime.